act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Failed Example 1

-The text node automatically updates every 3 seconds after the page completes loading.
-There is no mechanism to stop or pause the automatic updates.
+The text content automatically updates every 3 seconds after the page completes loading.
+There is no component to stop or pause the automatic updates.

 ```html
 <body onload="start()">